FortinetCloudCSE/FortiDevOps/content/02DevOpsTools/kubernetes.md

 These components work together to ensure that applications run efficiently, are scalable, and can easily be managed in a containerized environment.

-## K8s CC - Task 0: Set up you testing environment
+## Task 0: Set up you testing environment

 #### MiniKube
 Minikube is a tool that allows you to run a single-node Kubernetes cluster locally on your computer.
 It's designed to enable developers to learn and experiment with Kubernetes or to develop applications locally before deploying them to a larger Kubernetes cluster.